 Course Format: The course format is two or three lectures (depending on your section) and a recitation each week.
-New material will be introduced in lecture by your primary instructor.
+Your primary instructor will introduce new material in lecture.
 Your recitation instructor will answer questions on the course material and the assigned homework problems.
 Exams and quizzes will be given during recitation.